-Through participating in this interactive small, group activity, students will identify a company who uses animals for cosmetic testing.
-Students will write an email directed at their company of choice to advocate for the injustice of animal mistreatment and recommend alternative testing methods, in hopes making a positive change for animals used and exploited through the cosmetic industry.
+Through participating in this interactive small group activity, students will identify a companies who use animals for cosmetic testing.
+Students will write an email directed at a company to discuss the injustice of animal mistreatment and provide alternative methods, in hopes to make a change in the life of the animals in the cosmetic industry.

 Objective For students to understand and address the mistreatment of animals used for

-cosmetic testing and propose alternatives to current operations.
+cosmetic testing and come up with alternatives.

-Time Needed 90 minutes
+Time Needed 90 minutes.

 Materials Needed Computer

 Email Writing template sheet (next page)